 And one day we were out there doing that – as a matter of fact shooting down the hanging lights in the cavernous old dining hall – when I returned to the boat in order to check on it and wound up having my first encounter with a shark.

+But then I got a lesson.
 What happened was this.
 Hoffman Island had a derelict pier in the shape of a square maybe two hundred feet across.
 There was an opening twenty feet wide on the seaward side so that small boats could enter and tie up inside the square.
-We had done that leaving our boat loosely roped to a bollard with a single line.
-But that day we were having a problem in restarting the outboard and we decided to leave it idling.
+See the photo taken from space a few years ago.
+It’s rotted away considerably but the outline of the pier is still visible if you look hard.
+Typically we left our boat loosely roped to a bollard with a single line close to where you see the red arrow.
+But in addition that day we were having a problem in restarting the outboard and decided to leave it idling.

 A deep throated low and slow bang – bang – bang – bang.

 A half hour into our little expedition I looked out through on of the broken windows of the main building at the pier and I could not see the boat.
 I could hear the engine still idling but the boat itself was somewhere else.
 So I ran back outside.

 The rising tide had somehow undone the loose way in which we had tied up and was carrying the boat, motor still idling, out to sea through the opening in the pier.

 Quickly I stripped off all my clothes and dived in.

 Ten feet under I took a couple of breast strokes in the crystal clear water and made a beeline for the boat.
 But that wasn’t all because under the boat was an enormous shark.
 Now the boat was sixteen or eighteen feet long and it wasn’t as long as that but it was easily two thirds of it long and shocked I watched the menacing huge thing, maybe nervous over the big splash I made diving in, slowly swim through the entrance and disappear into the gloom of the open water.